 Nasrul was consenting and often anecdotal.
 He was aware that his collaboration with the author was in both their interests.
 Nevertheless, in making the golden choice, he was denying the cost of life or death and leaving behind the need to survive as a character.
 He had no belief in evaluation or development and had abandoned the mental effort to grasp the fact of time some time ago.
 None of this entailed withdrawal or disinterest.
 On the contrary, it enabled a fuller penetration and excavation of the great unknown.

-“Literature is there to be discarded and burned, not exalted or copied.”
+“Literature is to be burned and discarded, not exalted or copied.”

 Reduced to a biological phenomenon, the entity had become the property of science.
 Selves were given what they wanted and allowed to eat or drink only in so far as they were willing to obey orders.
 Science was in the thrall of consumerism which made it pseudoscience.